MindNode Triad

 Canvas

 The canvas, essentially, is the background behind your mind map.
-You can change its color at the very bottom of the Styles sidebar (Mac)/Styles tab in the panel (iOS).
+You can change its color at the top of the Canvas sidebar (Mac/iPad)/bottom of the Themes tab in the panel (iPhone).

 • Mac